|Course Title||Database Systems|

 SQLite is a very widely-used example of a serverless RDBMS and will be used for contrast with PostgreSQL.
 It has a similar (90% compatible) dialect of SQL to PostgreSQL, and, like PostgreSQL, supports the SQL92 standard.
 As an exercise in portability, we will be expecting whatever SQL statements you write for this course to work on both PostgreSQL and SQLite (although this may not always be possible).
 Because SQLite requires no server, it will be used as the DBMS in the Prac Exam.

 For programming interaction with the database, we will be using PHP.
 During lectures, we may look briefly at some other programming languages which are commonly used for interaction with databases (e.g., Java, Ruby, Python), but these will simply be for illustrative purposes; we won't expect you to use them in any prac work.

 This course is evaluated each session using the myExperience system at the end of the semester.

-Students are also encouraged to provide informal feedback during the semester, and let the lecturer in charge know of any problems, as soon as they arise.
+Students are also encouraged to provide informal feedback during the semester, and let the lecturer in charge or the course admin know of any problems, as soon as they arise.
 Suggestions will be listened to very openly, positively, constructively and thankfully, and every reasonable effort will be made to address them as soon as possible.